nonoo/yt-dlp-telegram-bot/README.md

 You can get Telegram user IDs by writing a message to the bot and checking the app's log, as it logs all incoming messages.

+You can set a max. upload file size limit with the `-max-size` argument.
+Example: `-max-size 512MB`

 All command line arguments can be set through OS environment variables.
 Note that using a command line argument overwrites a setting by the environment variable.
 Available OS environment variables are: